When it comes to the best mono to mono fishing knot, there are a few to consider.

 Because mono has more give which suits live baiting techniques whereas braid can be a little too direct.

-BUT – braid is great for luring because it’s so sensitive.
+BUT – don’t discount braid.
+Braid is great for luring because it’s so sensitive.

-Even if your’re not targeting big fish you never know what could grab your line.
+Even if you’re not targeting big fish you never know what could grab your line.

 But if you don’t have enough line you’ll get spooled before the fish starts to tire.